Do you want to speak Latin?

 Its structure doesn't differ so much from the LLPSI, so that each chapter brings new vocabulary and new grammatical elements.
 It also brings comments about the Greek culture of that time!

-In the lessons, I preserve the use of Modern Greek pronunciation, in accordance to the way the great majority of Greeks teach Ancient Greek in Greece and the Greek Orthodox Church has been reading the Septuagint, New Testament and the writings of their scholars for centuries now.
+In the lessons, I preserve the use of Modern Greek pronunciation, in accordance to the way the great majority of Greeks teach Ancient Greek in Greece and the Greek Orthodox Church has been reading the Septuagint, the New Testament and the writings of their scholars for centuries now.